Chart Color Schemes

 Keilor Lodge has strong levels of nearby infrastructure activity, ranking in the top 30% nationally

 Changes to local infrastructure significantly influence an area's performance.
-AreaSearch has identified one major project likely impacting the area: Taylors Lakes Ambulance Branch, Melbourne Airport Rail (SRL Airport), Melbourne Airport Rail, and Melton Level Crossing Removals are key projects, with specific details below.
+AreaSearch has identified a single project likely to impact the area: Taylors Lakes Ambulance Branch, Melbourne Airport Rail (SRL Airport), Melbourne Airport Rail, and Melton Level Crossing Removals are key projects.
+The following details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.